The American justice system is not perfect, and mistakes are made.

 To win a Motion for Relief from Judgement and set aside a conviction, the defendant must show “prejudice.”
 Prejudice means that the error was so great that the defendant would have had a reasonably likely chance of acquittal if not for that error.

-If the conviction was by a plea, the defendant must show that it would be manifestly unjust to allow the conviction to stand.
+If the conviction was by a plea, the defendant must show that allowing the conviction to stand would be manifestly unjust.

 Can I present new evidence in a 6500 Motion?

-Yes, you can present new evidence.
+Yes, you can present new evidence; however, Judges are reluctant to grant new trials based on newly discovered evidence.
 The court can even conduct an evidentiary hearing to permit the parties to review proffered new evidence showing innocence or inequity in the conviction.
-If an issue is raised or if the evidence could have been discovered before or argued before, your lawyer will be required to present a very good reason for why this was not done.
+If an issue is raised or the evidence could have been discovered or argued before, your lawyer will be required to present a very good reason for why this was not done.

 Can I get court-appointed counsel?

-If you can afford a private lawyer, this is generally in your best interest and gives you the maximum chance of success.
-Generally, you only get one chance to present a Motion for Relief from Judgment, and there is no room for mistakes or evidence that is inadvertently not included in the pleadings.
-Retained lawyers who frequently handle these motions will know exactly what to prepare and include.
-Furthermore, a retained lawyer will take extensive time with you out of court so that they have the ability to learn everything about your life that can be helpful to the motion and take the time to get evidence of any such things.
+If you can afford a privately retained lawyer, this is generally in your best interest and gives you the maximum chance of success.
+Typically, you only get one opportunity to present a Motion for Relief from Judgment, and there is no room for mistakes or evidence inadvertently not included in the pleadings.
+Retained lawyers who frequently handle these motions will know precisely what to prepare and include.
+Furthermore, a retained lawyer will take ample time with you out of court so that they can learn everything about your life that can be helpful to the motion and take the time to get evidence of any such things.

 Probably not.
 The law provides that you get one and only one motion for relief from judgment.
 There are only two exceptions to this rule: newly discovered evidence and retroactive change in the law.
 If you’re considering filing a Motion for Relief from Judgment under the 6500 rule, you should do everything possible to get it done right the first time.
 This includes hiring the best, most experienced defense lawyer you can find.